suncoast-devs/handbook/tools/environment-mac.md

 - Click on "Pro" entry in the list that appears on the left
 - Click the "default" button which is found underneath the list
 - Ensure `Antialias text` is selected
+- If you want a larger font, click the "Change" button next to the font name and choose a larger font size.
 - Click the area to the left "Color & Effects" found within the "Background" section
 - Change `Opacity` to 100%
 - Close the popup window